Baansi

 Baansi is a village in Bari Sadri Tehsil of District Chittorgarh in Rajasthan, India.
 It was ruled by Rajputs of the Shaktawat clan before independence.
 Its name derives from the abundance of bamboo (called bans in Hindi).
 It is 94 km from Udaipur City and 78 km South west of Chittorgarh.

-Bansi was is one of the sixteen umrao thikanas of the house of Mewar.
+Bansi was one of the sixteen umrao thikanas of the house of Mewar.

 Geographic features

 Hills and Nearby Villages

 Bansi is surrounded by many hills, the most famous being that of Dhunimataji situated south of the bansi town.
 It is a religious place with temples dedicated to Shiv-Parvati.
 Further away are the hills called Ardaji, Pagaliyaji, Chela, Chadiwali, Banjari and Arni Ghaata.
 Towards west of Bansi village are Dhalawad, Mahuda, Amarapura, Lunda and Kanore.
 Towards the east are Sarvanya, Tanbada, Dantli, Shikarvaadi and Chudiya hills and Karadi Ghaata.
 Towards the north are Boheda village and Badisadri ka ghata.
 In thein south Sita Mata wildlife sanctuary and Dhriyawad.